Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_and_asyncio.rst

 The foundation of asyncio in Pynq is the ``Interrupt`` class which provides an asyncio-style Event that can be used for waiting for interrupts to be raised.
-Other classes such as the regular and video DMA engines, AXI GPIO driver and the IOP interface are build on top of the interrupt event to provide asyncio coroutines for any functions that might otherwise block.
+Other classes such as the regular and video DMA engines, AXI GPIO driver and the Pynq Microblaze interface are build on top of the interrupt event to provide asyncio coroutines for any functions that might otherwise block.

 Asyncio Fundamentals
 --------------------